charleywu/gridsearch_parkinsons/README.md

 ## Scripts:
 - `gridsearch_parkinsons.Rproj`: R Studio project file
-- `gridsearch_parkinson_behavioral_analyses.qmd`: Quarto document with R code used for the statistical analyses and plots of the behavioral data.
-Generates Figures 1 and 2.
+- `gridsearch_parkinsons.qmd`: Quarto document with R code used for the statistical and computational analyses.
+Also generates article figures.
-- `gridsearch_parkinson_computational_analyses.qmd`: Quarto document with R code used for the computational analyses.
-Generates Figure 3.
+- `gridsearch_parkinsons.html`: Rendered Quarto document with R code used for the statistical and computational analyses.
+Also includes article figures.
-- `dataProcessing.R`: import and pre-process behavioral data and parameter estimates (added for completeness; analysis scripts load the generated `.csv` files).
+- `dataProcessing.R`: import and pre-process behavioral data and parameter estimates (added for completeness; analysis scripts load the generated `.csv` files sitting in `data`).
 - `statisticalTests.R` various wrapper functions for statistical tests used for the analyses.
 - `simulateModels.R`: simulate the GP-UCB model with different parameter combinations and plot expected rewards.
 - `simulate_consecutive_choices.R`: simulate consecutive search distances for learner choosing randomly on each step.